p8952/bocker/README.md

 Additionally your system will need to be configured with the following:

 * A btrfs filesystem mounted under `/var/bocker`
-* A firewall routing traffic from `bridge0` to a physical interface.

 For ease of use a Vagrantfile is included which will build the needed environment.